Dave-Ed-Cast/Dave-Ed-Cast/README.md

 There are **2 Apps** that have been my greatest, along with a **visionOS framework**:

-- **Astral Wilds** an app developed for **visionOS** This project allows the user to be at the center of the solar system and experience a travel to Mars https://apps.apple.com/it/app/astral-wilds/id6504463149?l=en-GB or check the repository here https://github.com/Dave-Ed-Cast/Astral-Wilds
+- **Astral Wilds** an app developed for **visionOS** This project allows the user to be at the center of the solar system, interact with planets, and also experience a space travel to Mars https://apps.apple.com/it/app/astral-wilds/id6504463149?l=en-GB or check the repository here https://github.com/Dave-Ed-Cast/Astral-Wilds